 What experience do you have in developing policies?

 Beyond my experience in developing policy as International Director, I've developed policies while serving on technical steering committees and leadership teams.
 We set direction, selected technologies, and established standards and practices.
 These policies applied to teams and vendors around the world.
 I always consider the impact on teammates, the organization, and the customer.
 I also ask for input from others with different perspectives.
 This helps us develop the best solution.

 Policies impact people.
 Therefore, policies should be aligned with principles, have clear goals, solve real problems, and be as simple as possible.
 I prefer to find the middle path that's between the extremes, ensuring a policy is effective but not excessive.
 After implementation, it's also critical to listen, review, and understand if a policy achieves its purpose.
 If it isn't, we must take responsibility and make things right.
 It's humbling but necessary.

 What lessons did you learn from previous leadership positions?

 Below are key lessons I've learned on my leadership journey.
 I share these for your benefit and success.

-First, we lead and teach others through our actions.
-We lead ourselves first.
-It’s vital to set an excellent example and model the behaviors you want others to exhibit.
+1. We lead and teach others through our actions.
+Before we can lead others, we must lead ourselves.
+It's vital to set an excellent example and model the behaviors you want others to exhibit.
 It starts with us.

-Fourth, focus on values and let the results take care of themselves.
-It’s easy to fixate on results.
+4. Focus on the values and let the results take care of themselves.
+It's easy to fixate on results.
 Living our values is more important and is the best path to results.
 Sometimes a desired goal or result is out of our control, but living our values never is.

-Leadership isn’t easy, but it’s worth it.
-It’s an honor to lead.
+Leadership isn't easy, but it's worth it.
+It's a tremendous honor to lead.

 What experience and key strengths would you bring to the Board of Directors?